About

 But part of it is the slightly optimistic belief that sharing this stuff might actually matter.
 That someone reads one of these guides and saves themselves two hours a week, or finally understands what an AI agent actually does, or just feels a little less overwhelmed by all of it.
 If this blog plays a small part in how someone navigates this particular moment in technology — that’s more than enough.

-- AI tools and reviews — tested in real use, not just on paper
+• AI tools and reviews — tested in real use or distilled from real people who’ve been there

 — Raph